BrightCanopy/startup-tools/README.md

 There is some redundancy here because one size doesn't always fit all, and there are sure to be gaps.
 Please suggest new additions or changes, by [opening an issue](https://github.com/BrightCanopy/startup-tools/issues) or creating a [pull request](https://github.com/BrightCanopy/startup-tools/compare).

 ## Things I Can Recommend

 I have either used, or know someone who has used each of the services with great results.
+(Any exceptions are noted inline).

  - [Amazon Web Services](https://aws.amazon.com) - The swiss army knife of cloud services.
 Does just about everything, but may not be the best tool for any one particular job.
 [Lambda](http://aws.amazon.com/lambda/) is especially interesting for a startup since it is pure pay-per-use.
  - [Clerky](https://www.clerky.com/) - Incorporation services with a very specific focus on startups which may eventually be VC funded.
  - [Dillinger](http://dillinger.io) - Open Source editor for github markdown (great for MVPs)
  - [DigitalOcean](https://www.digitalocean.com) - Cloud hosting based on Docker droplets.
  - [Google Apps](https://www.google.com/work/apps/business) - Collaborative documents, spreadsheets, email and more.
 Especially good for MVP surveys and even simple MVPs.
  - [Groove](https://www.groovehq.com/) - Streamlined desk software with a scalable pricing model.